You Earned a Ticket!

 What's an LCAP?

-The Local Control Accountability Plan (LCAP) is a cornerstone of California’s public education system.
-Simplifying a little, it's a written three-year plan that school districts must update and make public each year.
+The Local Control Accountability Plan (LCAP) is a three-year plan that each school district in California must update and make public each year.
+It is the central tool of the state's accountability system for public education.

 LCFF placed a new degree of power in the hands of California's local districts and school boards.
 Would their decisions tend to benefit the students in most need of help, or the students whose parents had the strongest voice?
 Or, perhaps, neither?
-As discussed in Lesson 7.1, constitutional responsibility for education falls to the state, not to districts.
-Subsidiarity is a governing principle, not a constitutional promise.
+As discussed in Lesson 7.1 constitutional responsibility for education falls to the state, not to districts.
+Subsidiarity (see box above) is a governing principle, not a constitutional promise.

-A bunch of things changed at more or less the same time:
+Meanwhile, a bunch of things were changing at the same time:

 • The standards.
-California's academic standards changed with the shift to Common Core standards.
+California's academic standards changed with the state's adoption of Common Core standards.

 • The tests.
-Tests had to change to reflect the new standards.
+Tests changed to match the new standards.

 • The scoring system.
 The old system was replaced with the California School Dashboard.